joeyklee/broc-cli-geo/markdown/00_frontmatter.md

 Anyone who wants to learn to work with geospatial data at the UNIX command-line.

+## Prerequisites

-You should *already* know command-line basics.
+You should *already* :

+- **know command-line basics**.
 If you don't, head over to [the command-line bootcamp](rik.smith-unna.com/command_line_bootcamp) to get up to speed before returning to this bootcamp.
+- **be familiar with basic GIS and geospatial concepts**.
+If you aren't, we recommend following [one of these basic GIS courses](https://www.gislounge.com/learn-gis-for-free/) before returning to this bootcamp.

 ## How to read this tutorial